BeastlyOrca/Crokinole/README.md

 ideas: array of background soundtracks (use royal)

+for shooting area if can't figure, use planes to block off instead

 1-50 single player levels where the objective is to either get a certain score or clear pieces off of the table